stfc/PSyclone/tutorial/LFRic/example2/README.md

 `DOFS`.
 This means that fields passed to a built-in call **must be on the same function space**.

----
-**NOTE**

-* As for [LFRic kernels](../background/LFRic_kernel.md), the kernel metadata for the iteration spaces are changing to indicate the subset of domain the built-in operates on rather than the PSy-layer looping.
-  In the next PSyclone release `iterates_over = DOFS` will become `operates_on = DOF`.

-* The current built-ins are defined for `real`-valued field data.
-  Built-ins for `integer`-valued fields will be introduced as part of the support for the field data of other intrinsic types.
----

 The above mentioned built-in `X_plus_Y` is one of the built-ins to be used in this Example, specifically to calculate